What impacts my home and/or contents premium?

 When insuring your home and/or contents, we ask several questions to help you determine the cover you need and the associated premium.
 Some of the key pieces of information that impact your premium are listed below.

-Some areas of New Zealand are more prone to natural disasters or severe weather events and therefore, location can impact premiums.
+Some areas are more prone to natural disasters or severe weather events and therefore, location can impact premiums.
+We’re experiencing increased storms and flooding, which have a direct impact on claims and insurance costs.
 This means insurers need to be disciplined around pricing the properties and areas they cover sustainably.

 Certain areas with higher instances of theft and/or vandalism can also have an impact on premiums.